WISDOM FOR LIVING DAILY DEVOTIONAL

 BY T. O. BANSO

-“No one will succeed by strength alone” (1 Samuel 2:9 New Living Translation).
-A similar truth is stated in Psalm 33:16-17: “No king is saved by the multitude of an army; a mighty man is not delivered by great strength.
-A horse is a vain hope for safety; neither shall it deliver any by its great strength” (New King James Version).
+1 Samuel 2:9b says, “No one will succeed by strength alone” (New Living Translation).
+There are things that your strength cannot achieve or your possessions and people cannot get you.
+“No king is saved by the multitude of an army; a mighty man is not delivered by great strength.
+A horse is a vain hope for safety; neither shall it deliver any by its great strength” (Psalm 33:16-17 New King James Version).

 Your work or business can never be a substitute for prayer.
+Also, prayer is not a substitute for your work or business.
 Work but also pray.
 Your adversary the devil walks about like a roaring lion, seeking whom he may devour (1 Peter 5:8).
 The less you pray, the more you are prone to falling into temptations.
-In the Lord’s Prayer, Jesus taught His disciples to pray that they would not yield to temptation but that God would deliver them from the evil one (Matthew 6:13).
+In the Lord’s Prayer, Jesus taught His disciples to pray that they would not yield to temptation but that God would deliver them from the evil one (Matthew 6:13a).

-In the Garden of Gethsemane, Jesus said, “Keep alert and pray.
-Otherwise temptation will overpower you.
-For though the spirit is willing enough, the body is weak!”
-(Matthew 26:41 New Living Translation).
+In the Garden of Gethsemane, Jesus said, “Watch and pray, lest you enter into temptation.
+The spirit indeed is willing, but the flesh is weak” (Matthew 26:41 New King James Version).
 The devil likes prayerless Christians.
 He doesn’t mind if we talk about prayer or about praying, but he doesn’t want us to pray.
-He will rather have you complain than pray.
-Someone said, “If Christians spent as much time praying as they do grumbling, they would soon have nothing to grumble about.”
+He would rather have you complain than pray.
+“If Christians spent as much time praying as they do grumbling, they would soon have nothing to grumble about” (Anonymous).

 Are you too busy to pray?
-Don’t get carried away by whatever you’re doing for the LORD or God is using you to do in His Kingdom.
+Don’t get carried away by whatever you’re doing for God or what God is using you to do in His Kingdom.
 The devil isn’t too bothered by that.
-He is a very patient being; he can afford to wait as long as it will take him to make you fall into temptation – he is not in a hurry at all.
+He is a very patient being; he can afford to wait until he can succeed in making you fall into temptation – he is not in a hurry at all.
 He will keep looking for an opportune time to strike.

 1 Corinthians 10:12-13 says, “Therefore let him who thinks he stands take heed lest he fall.
 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it” (New King James Version).